Layloe/Elisa/README.md

 -going to address the mutible post issue
 -dropped the collection formdatas from mongodb
 -adding console logs n stuff
-- in my NewPostController I'm not getting back the console.log after making the inital post.
+-in my NewPostController I'm not getting back the console.log after making the inital post.
 This is a good place to start debugging.
-- the request console.log up.
+-the request console.log up.
 Good place to pick up here.

+2023-10-23
+-frontend is broken ?_? was working yesterday oof
+-go to git to see history on how I broke it